-Title: K/506/5962 Supporting positive behaviour in children during early years Level: 3 Credit Value: 4 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand strategies supporting the development of positive behaviour in children 1.1 Explain how legislation, frameworks, codes of practice and policies apply to supporting positive behaviour of children 1.2 Analyse the difference between proactive and reactive strategies when promoting positive behaviour 1.3 Explain the importance of identifying patterns of behaviour and triggers to challenging behaviour when establishing proactive and reactive strategies 1.4 Explain the importance of maintaining a child-centred approach when establishing proactive strategies 1.5 Identify sources of support where there are concerns about the behaviour of a child 1.6 Describe when the Common Assessment Framework should be used to identify a child's needs 2.
-Be able to support children to understand their behaviour 2.1 Use observations to identify triggers that could lead to changes in behaviour 2.2 Support children to develop an understanding of the consequences of their behaviour 2.3 Respond consistently to incidences of inappropriate behaviour with positive approaches 3.
-Be able to identify behavioural boundaries with children in own work setting 3.1 Explain to a child what is expected of them in relation to their behaviour 3.2 Establish behavioural goals and boundaries with children and parents and/or carers 3.3 Record agreed behavioural goals and boundaries in line with the early years setting's policies and procedures
+Title: K/506/5962 Supporting positive behaviour in children during early years Level: 3 Credit Value: 4 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand strategies supporting the development of positive behaviour in children 1.
+Understand strategies supporting the development of positive behaviour in children 2.
+Control of the development of positive behaviour in children 3.
+Control of the development of positive behaviour in children 4.
+Control of the development of positive behaviour in children 4.
+Control of the development of positive behaviour in children 4.
+Control of the development of positive behaviour in children 4.
+Control of the development of positive behaviour in children 4.
+Control of the development of positive behaviour in children 4.
+Control of the development of the developmen 1.1 Explain how legislation, frameworks, codes of practice and policies apply to supporting positive behaviour of children 1.2 Analyse the difference between proactive and reactive strategies when promoting positive behaviour 1.3 Explain the importance of identifying patterns of behaviour and triggers to challenging behaviour when establishing proactive and reactive strategies 1.4 Explain the importance of maintaining a child-centred approach when establishing proactive strategies 1.5 Identify sources of support where there are concerns about the behaviour of a child 1.6 Describe when the Common Assessment Framework should be used to identify a child's needs Be able to support children to understand their behaviour 2.1 Use observations to identify triggers that could lead to changes in behaviour 2.2 Support children to develop an understanding of the consequences of their behaviour 2.3 Respond consistently to incidences of inappropriate behaviour with positive approaches Be able to identify behavioural boundaries with children in own work setting 3.1 Explain to a child what is expected of them in relation to their behaviour3.2 Establish behavioural goals and boundaries with children and parents and/or carers 3.3 Record agreed behavioural goals and boundaries in line with the early years setting's policies and procedures